mongodb/mongodb-kubernetes/docs/dev/how-to-release.md

 ## Tag the commit for release

 Create a signed and annotated tag for this particular release.
-Use the same semantic version as you earlier defined in the release.json file for the tag name.
 Set the message contents to the release notes.

 ```bash
 git tag --annotate --sign $(jq --raw-output .mongodbOperator < release.json)